-For this review, we have chosen four AMLs: AIMMS [BR19], AMPL, GAMS, and Pyomo.
+For this review, we have chosen five AMLs: AIMMS [BR19], AMPL, GAMS, JuMP and Pyomo.
 The selection was based on the following criteria:

-- AMLs which won 2012 INFORMS Impact Prize award1 [INF12]; - popularity of an AML based on NEOS Server2 [NEO19] model input statistics; - an emerging open-source alternative Pyomo was added to the list, since it may be attractive for situations where budgets are tight or where the greatest degree of flexibility is required such as when new or customized algorithmic ideas are being investigated [Fou17].
+- AMLs which won 2012 INFORMS Impact Prize award [INF12]; - popularity of an AML based on NEOS Server [NEO19] model input statistics; - an emerging open-source alternatives JuMP and Pyomo were added to the list, since it may be attractive for situations where budgets are tight or where the greatest degree of flexibility is required - such as when new or customized algorithmic ideas are being investigated [Fou17].

-3 Comparative analysis of AMLs characteristics
+3 Comparative Analysis of AMLs Characteristics